Hokkaido-jingu Shrine 北海道神宮

 A government-supported shrine

-Emperor Meiji selected three gods to watch over the reclamation of Hokkaido.
+By the imperial decree of Emperor Meiji, three gods were selected to watch over the reclamation of Hokkaido.
 Okunitama, Onamuchi, and Sukunahikona were enshrined in a place called Sapporo-jinja, which later became known as Hokkaido-jingu Shrine.

 The fourth god enshrined here was Emperor Meiji himself.
 The shrine burned down in 1974, but it was restored in 1978.